Emergent Introspection in AI is Content-Agnostic: Experiment 1: Detecting Injections vs. Detecting What Was Injected

 \subsection{Discussion}

-Elevated third-person detection confirms that probability matching is a genuine pathway of injection detection, roughly analogous to the first, inferential way of knowing that you're drunk \citep{evans_varieties_1982,byrne_transparency_2018}.
-But it is not the whole story.
-In Qwen, early-layer injections seem detectable directly without substantially impacting assessment in the third-person condition.
-Late-layer steering by contrast favors leveraging the prompt (indicated by high third-person claimed detection).
-Strikingly, correct detection peaks exactly at layers where \emph{third-person} detection is highest (Qwen L70, Llama L30), suggesting models guess the injected concept \emph{ex post}.
-First-person advantage peaks at different layers than correct detection (Qwen: L30 vs.\ L70; Llama: L40 vs.\ L30): claimed and correct detection bundle together the transparency and direct access mechanisms.
-Our method disentangles them.

-The positive correlation between third-person detection and correct concept identification suggests that identification does not go via the direct pathway.
-Models' default to ``apple'' and concrete, frequent, calm concepts, further supports a content-agnostic mechanism.
+Models' default to ``apple'' and concrete, frequent, calm concepts, supports a content-agnostic mechanism.
 If models' mechanisms were sensitive to the content of injection, we would expect wrong guesses to be related in content to the injection.
 Instead, models appear to detect \emph{that something is unusual} without reliable access to \emph{what} is unusual.